gf-apis/sessions-api/README.md

 ## Configuration

-Setting environment variables is the preferred way of configuration, as it prevents duplication of settings across different functions.
+Setting __environment variables__ is the preferred way of configuration.

-_(Please note that Google Functions do not support environment variables at this time, but [support is on its way](https://issuetracker.google.com/issues/35907643).
-Meanwhile, alternatives exist, like using [dotenv](https://github.com/motdotla/dotenv) and bundling a git-ignored `.env` file into your deployed function.)_

-If not using environment variables, settings can be set upon creating an instance.
+If for some reason you don't want to use environment variables, settings can be set upon creating an instance.
 See defaults below.

 ```javascript
 var authorizer = new Authorizer({